 Where to eat in Menerbes: right at the entrance of the village, with a terrace overlooking the valley, you will find Le 5.
 In a very casual outdoor bistro atmosphere, you can taste the best of French cuisine.
 Price-wise it is definitely on the higher side (100 EUR for 1 starter, 2 main courses, 1 bottle of rose, 1 bottle of Badoit and 1 coffee) but the food was absolutely worth it.

 OPPEDE LE VIEUX

 For the real medieval village feeling, visit Oppede Le Vieux.
 Leave your car or your bike at the bottom of the village and start climbing the streets uphill, all the way to the 12th-century church dominating the surrounding Luberon valley.
 Just like other hilltop villages, the view is beautiful, but it is really the medieval feel of the village, and the thick vegetation taking over in some places that sets this village apart.

 Roussilon is easily one of the prettiest villages in Luberon.
 Built nearby one of the largest ocher quarries in the world, Roussillon is famous for its pretty house facades colored in a thousand shades of red.
 Explore the village, walk through the Beffroi and up to the village fortifications for a spectacular view of the surrounding valley.

 One of the ocher quarries can be visited through 2 trails, the longest being approximately one hour walking.

 SAINT SATURNIN LES APT

-Although the village itself and its pastel color houses are very cute, the most impressive area of Saint Saturnin Les Apt is the castle ruins sitting 450 m above the village on a rocky peak.
+Although the village itself and its pastel color houses are very cute and typical of Provence, the most impressive area of Saint Saturnin Les Apt is the castle ruins sitting 450 m above the village on a rocky peak.
 It takes around 15 min (and a good pair of shoes) to walk up the rocky trail to the castle and the chapel (from 1056).
 Once you reach the top, the surrounding view is truly exceptional, the best I have seen in Luberon.